 The 5 Most Dangerous Spiders in Arizona

-I've been terrified of spiders for as long as I can remember.
-Living in the desert, a place renowned for its unusual arachnids, gave me a different way to express this fear.
+I've been terrified of arachnids for as long as I can remember.
+Living in the desert, a place renowned for its unusual spiders, gave me a new way to express this fear.

-It turns out that the largest desert spiders, tarantulas, are far less problematic than some of their smaller cousins.
+It turns out that the largest desert spiders, tarantulas, are far less troublesome than some of their smaller cousins.
 So, which spiders should you worry about in the desert?

 The Five Most Dangerous Spiders in Arizona